Did you know that sensory hypersensitivity is prevalent after acquired brain injury?

 Patient-friendly assessment of sensory sensitivity after brain injury

 To address these issues, we developed the Multi-Modal Evaluation of Sensory Sensitivity (MESSY), a patient-friendly questionnaire that assesses sensory sensitivity across multiple sensory modalities (Thielen, Huenges Wajer et al., 2023, see below).
-The MESSY has adequate psychometric properties in neurotypical adults and is sensitive to sensory hypersensitivity in chronic stroke, traumatic brain injury, and brain tumour patients.
+The MESSY has adequate psychometric properties in neurotypical adults and is sensitive to sensory hypersensitivity in stroke, traumatic brain injury, and brain tumour patients.
 There are two versions of the MESSY: one version can be used in adults with a brain injury who are hospitalized in a hospital or rehabilitation injury and another version that can be used in non-hospitalized adults.

 Interested in using the MESSY for research or clinical practice?